FLKQ/FLKQ/README.md

- ## Greetings everyone , call me FLKQ
+ ## Greetings Everyone , Call Me FLKQ

 ### Currently working with React and learning new stuff